Friday, December 23, 2011

 The pieces (except the blade) were then lined up on my "cake board".

-The "cake board" was made from a sheet of wrapping paper covered in contact paper and sitting on a large airbake cookie sheet.
+The "cake board" was made from a sheet of wrapping paper covered in clear contact paper and sitting on a large airbake cookie sheet.
 I like this idea because it can be wiped clean after use, rolled up and stored for later use.
+(I also highly recommend the cookie sheet for keeping the bottoms of your cookies from burning!)

 Then the icing was smoothed down.
 If you plan to use the marshmallow fondant like I did, you don't have to worry about getting the icing really smooth.